homearanya/active-escapes/src/pages/tours/vulture-trail.md

   - heading: Logistic Support
     description:
-      - 'This is a fully-catered trail, sleeping in comfortable cottages/cabins'
+      - 'This is a fully-catered trail, sleeping in comfortable cottages &cabins'
       - 'Informative Guide'
       - 'Luggage transferred by vehicle'
   - heading: Group Size
     description:
-      - From <strong>2-10</strong> persons/ per group
+      - From <strong>2-10</strong> persons / per group
   - heading: Pricing
     description:
       - 'On a group of 4 or more persons: <strong>R4,300/pp</strong>'